 Opco has entered into a Master Services Agreement with CoStar Partners LLC ("CoStar").
 CoStar is controlled, indirectly, by Mr. Mark Comora through entities affiliated with Mr. Comora, including Fortistar and certain of its affiliated entities other than Opco.
 Prior to the closing of the Business Combination, Mr. Comora was Chairman of the board of managers of Opco and, thereafter became our Chairman of the Board.
 He is also the Founder and President of, and sole member in, Fortistar.
 Mr. Nadeem Nisar, also a former member of the board of Opco and a current member of our board, is a Managing Director of Fortistar and also serves as a member of Fortistar's management and investment committees which oversee the operations of Fortistar's portfolio companies.
 The Chief Executive Officer of CoStar is Mr. David Comora, who is the son of Mr. Mark Comora and the brother of Mr. Adam Comora who served as Co-Chief Executive Officer of Opco and is currently serving in the same capacity at OPAL.
 In addition, Mr. Adam Comora, Mr. Jonathan Maurer, Mr. Anthony Falbo and Mr. David Unger, at the time this Master Services Agreement was signed, served as executive officers of Opco and also served at Fortistar.
 Pursuant to this Master Services Agreement, CoStar provides certain information technology and consulting services and support to Opco.
 In consideration of the performance of these certain services, Opco has agreed to compensate CoStar approximately \$150,000 per month.
 This amount may increase in the event Opco requests additional services under the Master Services Agreement.
 The term of this agreement is thirty-six months from the effective date of June 1, 2020 unless terminated sooner.
-CoStar has the right to terminate this agreement in whole or in part upon Opcos' failure to cure any terminate this agreement in its entirety in the event that CoStar defaults in the performance of the services and such default is not cured within forty-five days of written notice from Opco of such default.
+CoStar has the right to terminate this agreement in whole or in part upon Opcos' failure to cure any monetary default or default of any non-monetary material provision after a combined forty days of written notice from CoStar to Opco.
+Opco, on the other hand, may terminate this agreement in its entirety in the event that CoStar defaults in t